 - Users receive unlimited data on the NBN 50 speed tier as standard.

-- Both plans include Optus Sport for Premier League, and UEFA football.
+- NBN plans include Optus Sport for Premier League, and UEFA football.

 Fetch TV is a streaming service with a media player included, and users get access to one entertainment pack in the Optus package.
 With Fetch you can watch much of the channels Foxtel has to offer over a stream, but it lacks live Australian sport, namely NRL and AFL coverage.